Many clients are itching to get rid of tax records once the typical six-year retention period has passed.

 It’s possible to ask CRA to waive interest and penalties, permit a late-filed election, accept an amended return or issue a refund beyond the typical three-year period (for individuals and testamentary trusts only).
 So, a client should keep supporting documentation for 10 years (the limitation period for relief claims).
-For example, if a client missed a deduction for 2006, she has until December 31, 2016 to make a request to CRA for
+For example, if a client missed a deduction for 2007, she has until December 31, 2017 to ask CRA for a refund.

 Corporate capital gains

 Capital gains realized after 1971 are subject to tax, so it is often helpful (even critical) to keep corporate tax returns from 1972 onwards.
 Consider the capital dividend account: under certain circumstances, an election can be filed to pay out the tax-free portion of capital gains realized by a private corporation to its shareholders.
 All of the capital gains and losses realized after 1971 must be detailed on a schedule attached to the election form.
 Or, consider that certain transactions between corporations can be subject to income tax, except to the extent of safe income, which is conceptually equal to after-tax retained earnings (the actual calculation can be complex).

 As safe income is cumulative (and corporate tax returns have many inter-related schedules), financial statements and tax returns for corporations should be kept for all years after 1971.
 Safe income can be calculated on a consolidated basis, so keep this information for all companies in the corporate group as well.

 - Records, along with source documents, must be kept to enable a person to determine their tax obligations.